SummaryRead the full fact sheet

 Specific combinations of reps, sets, exercises, resistance and force will determine the type of muscle development you achieve.
 General guidelines, using the RM range, include:

-- muscle power – one to six RM per set, performed explosively
+- Muscle power: 1 – 5 RM per set, performed explosively.

 Muscle recovery during advanced resistance training

 Muscle needs time to repair and grow after a workout.
-Neglecting to give your muscles enough time to recover means they will not get bigger or stronger.
+Not giving your muscles enough time to recover means they will not get bigger or stronger.
 A good rule of thumb is to rest the muscle group for at least 48 hours.

 Once you have sufficient experience in resistance training, and with the support of a qualified allied health or exercise professional, you might like to consider a split program.
 For example, you could work your upper body on Mondays and Fridays, and your lower body on Wednesdays and Sundays.